Purdue x Vitality: Activewear for every body

 “Fitness was ingrained into our lifestyle ever since I can remember,” says Taylor, Vitality’s chief executive officer.
 “Seeing my parents compete in bodybuilding sparked my own passion to pursue that.
 I enjoyed learning about nutrition and thought, ‘Why not become a dietitian?’”

 While in college, she launched a social media channel to inspire others through her own fitness journey, sharing recipes and training clients.
 She ultimately earned a personal training license, becoming a trainer at Purdue’s France A. Córdova Recreational Sports Center.
+In time, Taylor and her sister attempted the giant leap of building a health-related style business, by women, for women.

 “After we both graduated, I started to become a fitness influencer on Instagram, and knew I had a passion to create some sort of business that could make an impact on countless people,” Taylor says.
 “Chloe and I saw a gap in the athletics industry for high-quality, reasonably priced athleticwear that would fit all shapes, sizes and backgrounds.”